ejnunn/advent-of-code-2024/README.md

    python part1.py
    python part2.py
    ```
-3. Replace the contents of `input.txt` with your personal puzzle input from the Advent of Code website.
+3. Replace the contents of `real_input.txt` with your personal puzzle input from the Advent of Code website.

-## Contributing

-Feel free to fork this repository, solve the puzzles, and submit a pull request with your solutions or optimizations.
-Collaboration is encouraged, but please avoid posting solutions publicly before the puzzles are unlocked each day.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.